 The new accessibility of art to the masses, as well as the increasing literacy and proliferation of printed works, transformed society in the eighteenth century.
-The worldly judges of taste in the seventeenth century gave way to the professional critic of the Enlightenment.
+The worldly judges of taste in the seventeenth century gave way to the professional critics, i.e. the Enlightenment philosophes.
 The new world created by the French Revolution would soon expand—and further complicate—the connection between the production of art and its reception by both critics and the public.

 Many of the quotes in the text can be found in the following anthology:

 - Harrison, Charles, Paul Wood, and Jason Gaiger (eds.), 2000, Art in Theory, 1648–1815: An Anthology of Changing Ideas, Oxford: Blackwell Publishers